controlplane-com/github-actions-example-terraform/README.md

 # Control Plane - GitHub Actions Example Using Terraform

-This example demonstrates how to build and deploy an application to Control Plane using Terraform as part of a CI/CD pipeline.
+This example demonstrates building and deploying an app to Control Plane using Terraform as part of a CI/CD pipeline.

-The sample application is a Node.js web application that will display the environment variables that exist in the running container and the arguments that were used when executing the container.
-A sample Dockerfile is included.
+The sample is a Node.js app that displays the environment variables and start-up arguments.

 Terraform requires the current state be persisted between deployments.
 This example uses [Terraform Cloud](https://app.terraform.io/) to manage the state.